 IS IT TIME TO REPLACE YOUR FURNACE?

-A properly installed and maintained furnace should last around 10 – 15 years.
-As the furnace gets older you may notice drops in efficiency as well as an increase in repair needs.
-When these signs start, it is a good idea to start looking into a new furnace.
-Don't wait for an emergency to hit to make the decision to purchase a new furnace.
+A properly installed and well-maintained furnace should last around 15 years.
+As the furnace gets older, you may notice drops in efficiency, an increase in repair needs and higher utility bills.
+When these signs start, it is a good idea to start looking into a new high efficiency furnace.
+Be proactive - don't wait for a cold-weather emergency to hit before making the decision to replace your furnace when the temperature is below freezing and you run the risk of frozen pipes.

-Furnaces often lose their efficiency as they age especially if they have not been properly maintained.
+Furnaces often lose their efficiency as they age, especially if they have not been properly maintained.
 As a result your furnace may run longer to provide the same amount of heat.
-This will cause your gas & electric bills to go up.
-The money you pay the gas & electric company every month could be used to pay for new furnace.
+This will cause your gas and electric bills to go up.
+The money you pay the gas and electric company every month could be used to pay for new, more efficient furnace.

 Are you constantly adjusting the temperature on the thermostat?

-Do you have the problem with some rooms in your home being to warm while others you struggle with to keep warm?
+Do you have the problem with some rooms in your home being too warm while others you struggle with to keep warm?
+Even if all the rooms feel the same, is your furnace having trouble keeping the house warm in cold weather?
 This is a sign that your furnace no longer has the ability to properly distribute the air to keep you comfortable in your home.

 Does your furnace blower always seem to be running?